zll600/asst1/README.md

 2. **Extra Credit:** (1 point) Note that the total memory bandwidth consumed computation in `main.cpp` is `TOTAL_BYTES = 4 * N * sizeof(float);`.
 Even though `saxpy` loads one element from X, one element from Y, and writes one element to `result` the multiplier by 4 is correct.
 Why is this the case?
 (Hint, think about how CPU caches work.)

-   Answer : the write-back strategy makes the write action require two data transfer.
-One for write the value into memory, another for load the value into cache.
+   Answer : When the program writes to one element of `result`, it will first fetch the cache line which contains this element into the cache.
+This requires one memory operation.
+Then when this cache line is not needed, it will be flashed out of the cache, this requires another memory operation.